-The parties agree to change the methodology for calculating lump sums by adopting the Pension Protection Act required corporate bond rates and mortality tables effective January 1, 2010.
+The parties agree to continue the methodology for calculating lump sums by using the Pension Protection Actrequired corporate bond rates and mortality tables.

-In addition, effective January 1, 2010, the parties agree to a new 100 percent joint and survivor (I & S) annuity with a 15-year certain period, and a pop-up feature wherein upon the death of the joint annuitant prior to the death of the retiree, the retiree's monthly benefit will revert from the 100 percent J & S to the life-only benefit.
+In addition, effective January 1, 2010, the parties agree to a new 100 percent joint and survivor (J & S) annuity with a 15-year certain period, and a pop-up feature wherein upon the death of the joint annuitant prior to the death of the retiree, the retiree's monthly benefit will revert from the 100 percent J & S to the life-only benefit.
 In the event both the retiree and the joint annuitant die within the 15-year certain period and the retiree was receiving the pop-up benefit, the life-only benefit will revert to the prior 100 percent joint and survivor monthly benefit for the remainder of the certain period.